-If you want to take matters into your own hands and give composting at home a try, you can buy a composting bin from the city for $20.
+If you're interested in composting at home, you can buy a composting bin from the city for $20.
 Please call (714) 765-6883 for more details.

 Organic waste in landfills emits 20 percent of the state’s methane, a climate super pollutant 84 times more potent than carbon dioxide.
 Organic waste, such as food scraps, yard trimmings, paper and cardboard, make up half of what Californians send to landfills.

-Knowing this, California has committed to reduce greenhouse gas emissions and improve human health with the signing of a new law affecting Anaheim residents in January 2023.
+Knowing this, California has committed to reduce greenhouse gas emissions and improve human health with the signing of a new law affecting Anaheim residents in the months ahead.
 The law will help us reduce short-lived, harmful, super pollutants with significant warming impacts on our climate.

 Learn more about California's plan that changes the way we throw away our food, paper products and more here!